 Hormone replacement therapy attempts to restore estrogen levels using progesterone and estrogen pills and creams.
 Well-known prescription brands include Provera and Premarin.

 HRT is often used as a last resort for addressing the symptoms of menopause, and in some cases, for androgenic alopecia.

 Exogenous estrogen drugs can lead to rapid progress as well as dangerous side effects such as

 - Higher risk of breast cancer

 - Irregular bleeding

 Also, synthetic estrogens can increase prolactone levels (3).
 And this could make pattern hair loss worse (4).

 Due to these risks there is a world-wide interest in safer forms of hormone replacement therapy such as phytoestrogens, which are estrogen-like compounds that come from plants.

-The Potential of Butea Parviflora for Hair Loss
+The Potential of Tesu or Butea Parviflora for Hair Loss

 Butea Parviflora is closely related to Butea Frondosa with compounds that behave like human estrogen.
 The use of these extracts to alleviate menopausal symptoms like, including hair loss, remain a possibility.
 But this application requires extensive research to determine the pros and cons of this approach.